colmarius/universal-react-workshop-app/step4.0/README.md

 ## Description
 Here we add a list of talks.
 To do that we need to:
-- Define TalkList, Talk, TalkDetail
+- Define static TalkList, Talk
 - Add a proper CSS based on Bootstrap.
-- Add state

-In this step we load the data from a json bundled in webpack

 ## How-to
 - Removed `App.jsx`